 We hope this packet will be of use in planning and implementing restoration projects as well as in talking with decision makers and potential funders and project partners.
 Whether you are already working on a restoration project or might be able to provide comments to an ongoing project, your efforts are critical to restoring this global treasure.

 Hundreds of local efforts are underway in both the United States and Canada to clean up the Great Lakes.
 These efforts vary greatly from reducing erosion by restoring streambanks, to cleaning up toxics, to removing alien nuisance plants such as purple loosestrife or phragmites.
-Please share your local community's effort to improve your corner of the Great Lake Basin.
-Please download and complete the Restoration Project Success Registration form (in MS Word) and email to email@example.com.
+Please share your local community’s effort to improve your corner of the Great Lake Basin.
+Please download and complete the Restoration Project Success Registration Form and email to email@example.com.
 You may also send a photograph to accompany your project description.

 The Great Lakes Restoration: One Community at a Time toolkit would not have been possible without the work and assistance of the following individuals and organizations: